djperezh/Auth0/README.md

 ## Dev SetUp

 - You need Auth0 Account and Slack Account (Free account are enough)
+- YOu need to create an Slack App using the [Slack API](https://api.slack.com/apps)
 - Clone [repository](https://github.com/djperezh/Auth0)
 - Update the values in the .env file using your own tokens

 ```bash
 SLACK_BOT_TOKEN=<SLACK_BOT_TOKEN>